Susana Trimarco: Life

 Susana Trimarco's daughter Marita (born María de los Ángeles) was kidnapped in San Miguel de Tucumán, the capital of Tucumán Province, on April 3, 2002.
 Marita was the mother of a two-year-old girl and had gone to a doctor appointment when, according to a witness, she was pulled into a red car.
 It is believed that she was forced into prostitution.

 Trying to find her, Trimarco began to visit brothels dressed as a prostitute.
 She received threats and was given false clues in order to mislead her search.
-Her investigations led to the release of other women supposedly deprived of their liberty, but her daughter is still missing.
+Her investigations led to the release of other women deprived of their liberty, but her daughter is still missing.

 In 2007, Trimarco founded the Fundación María de los Ángeles ("María of the Angels Foundation") in order to rescue kidnapped girls in Argentina.
 It claims to have achieved the release of hundreds.

 In February and March 2012, Trimarco testified at the trial of 13 people, including police officers, who were accused of kidnapping Marita Veron and selling her to human traffickers.
 All the defendants were acquitted on December 12, 2012.

 In December 2012, seven men and six women were charged with Marita's kidnapping, but acquitted in a Tucuman criminal court.
 A week later, Trimarco met with Argentina's president, and impeachment proceedings were started against the 3 judges who had delivered the verdict.
 In December 2013, ten of the original 13 defendants were convicted of the kidnapping and sexual exploitation of Marita Verón.